Ear Infection in Bulldog and

 Dr. Kraemer’s V4B Ear Infection in Bulldog and Otitis In French Bulldogs Maintenance:

 The key to preventing your bulldog and french bulldog puppy needless pain is early and frequent cleaning.
 Remember, there is a learning curve to becoming an expert.
 Repetition will help you recognize even minor changes from the norm.
-Our entire tool box of photos, diagrams and videos is at your disposal if needed.
+Our entire toolbox of photos, diagrams and videos are at your disposal if needed.

 Your bulldog external canal starts vertically and then takes a sharp horizontal turn ending at the membrane (tympanic membrane).

 - Fill the canal to the top with a proper rinse like Dr. Kraemer’s V4B Bully Aloe Drying & Acidifying Waxy Ear Rinse and Flush making sure to coat the entire canal.

 - Take a cotton ball and stick it in as far as it will go using your fingers.
 There’s no need to be scared, as you can’t go past the curve of the canal, therefore by using a finger you will not be able to poke the drum.
 Q-tips should only be used for the top folds (pinna).

 - Twist the cotton ball around and bring it up for inspection.

 - Don’t forget to survey the texture and color of the inner pinna (inner part leading to the canal).